Statue of Liberty Diversity/Multicultural Resources See also:

 Holocaust - See HISTORY: Holocaust links.

 Jewish American Heritage Month (May) - An online exhibit paying tribute to the generations of Jewish Americans who have helped form the fabric of American history, culture and society (Library of Congress et al.).
-See also Jewish American Heritage Month - The Weitzman (Weitzman National Museum of American Jewish History, Philadelphia), and Jewish American Heritage Month NEW!
-(U.S. National Archives and Records Administration; primary sources).
+See also Jewish American Heritage Month - The Weitzman (Weitzman National Museum of American Jewish History, Philadelphia), and Jewish American Heritage Month (U.S. National Archives and Records Administration; primary sources).

 Jewish-Americans [Archived page; videos do not play] - Explores Jewish American history from the first Jews to arrive in New Amsterdam in 1654, to Jewish life in modern America.
 Includes special topics such as anti-semitism, responses to the Holocaust, Jews in sports and the arts, and more (PBS et al; site includes advertisements).